• RYBREVANT® (amivantamab-vmjw)

 Dermatologic Adverse Reactions

-RYBREVANT® can cause rash (including dermatitis acneiform), pruritus and dry skin.
 Based on the safety population, rash occurred in 74% of patients treated with RYBREVANT®, including Grade 3 rash in 3.3% of patients.
 The median time to onset of rash was 14 days (range: 1 to 276 days).
 Rash leading to dose reduction occurred in 5% of patients, and RYBREVANT® was permanently discontinued due to rash in 0.7% of patients.

-Toxic epidermal necrolysis occurred in one patient (0.3%) treated with RYBREVANT®.
+Toxic epidermal necrolysis occurred in one patient (0.3%) treated with RYBREVANT® as a single agent.

 Instruct patients to limit sun exposure during and for 2 months after treatment with RYBREVANT®.
 Advise patients to wear protective clothing and use broad-spectrum UVA/UVB sunscreen.
 Alcohol‑free emollient cream is recommended for dry skin.

 If skin reactions develop, start topical corticosteroids and topical and/or oral antibiotics.
 For Grade 3 reactions, add oral steroids and consider dermatologic consultation.
 Promptly refer patients presenting with severe rash, atypical appearance or distribution, or lack of improvement within 2 weeks to a dermatologist.
-Withhold, dose reduce or permanently discontinue RYBREVANT® based on severity.
+Withhold, dose reduce, or permanently discontinue RYBREVANT® based on severity.

 Ocular Toxicity

-RYBREVANT® can cause ocular toxicity including keratitis, dry eye symptoms, conjunctival redness, blurred vision, visual impairment, ocular itching, and uveitis.
 Based on the safety population, keratitis occurred in 0.7% and uveitis occurred in 0.3% of patients treated with RYBREVANT®.
 All events were Grade 1-2.
 Promptly refer patients presenting with eye symptoms to an ophthalmologist.
-Withhold, dose reduce or permanently discontinue RYBREVANT® based on severity.
+Withhold, dose reduce, or permanently discontinue RYBREVANT® based on severity.

 Embryo-Fetal Toxicity

 Based on its mechanism of action and findings from animal models, RYBREVANT® can cause fetal harm when administered to a pregnant woman.
 Advise females of reproductive potential of the potential risk to the fetus.
-Advise female patients of reproductive potential to use effective contraception during treatment and for 3 months after the final dose of RYBREVANT®.
+Advise female patients of reproductive potential to use effective contraception during treatment and for 3 months after the last dose of RYBREVANT®.

 Adverse Reactions

-The most common adverse reactions (≥20%) were rash (84%), IRR (64%), paronychia (50%), musculoskeletal pain (47%), dyspnea (37%), nausea (36%), fatigue (33%), edema (27%), stomatitis (26%), cough (25%), constipation (23%), and vomiting (22%).
+For the 129 patients in the CHRYSALIS clinical trial who received RYBREVANT® as a single agent, the most common adverse reactions (≥20%) were rash (84%), IRR (64%), paronychia (50%), musculoskeletal pain (47%), dyspnea (37%), nausea (36%), fatigue (33%), edema (27%), stomatitis (26%), cough (25%), constipation (23%), and vomiting (22%).
 The most common Grade 3 to 4 laboratory abnormalities (≥2%) were decreased lymphocytes (8%), decreased albumin (8%), decreased phosphate (8%), decreased potassium (6%), increased alkaline phosphatase (4.8%), increased glucose (4%), increased gamma-glutamyl transferase (4%), and decreased sodium (4%).

 Please read full Prescribing Information for RYBREVANT®.